OmarKhayyam/data-analytics-workshop-for-fintechs/instructions/Lab 2 - Data Lake Workshop for Fintechs V2.md

 27. We created the source table, we will now create the destination table.
 Proceed with the same steps as before until we reach the step where we add columns.
-Remember to S3 as your data source this time.
+Remember to set S3 as your data source this time.
-    Provide an **Include path**, this path is the path to the destination S3 with prefix where you intend to deliver the payload from your Glue ETL job.
+    Provide an **Include path**, this path is the path to the destination S3 bucket with prefix where you intend to deliver the payload from your Glue ETL job, choose the S3 bucket from the Cloudformation stack output, look for **GlueOutputBucket** in the Outputs.
     Choose JSON as the classification.
 Finally, the columns should look like so,

     ![](./Table_Mappings_0.png)